luispuig/canvas-slider/README.md

 #### OPTION 2: React-canvas

 React canvas is a React layer to use canvas.
 It is created with performance in mind.
 It removes all the imperative interface of canvas, offering a declarative interface.
 It seems to be quite old.
-In case this would be in a real production scenario, I’d recommend researching for more on the options.
+In case this would be in a real production scenario, I’d recommend researching more on the options.

-It solves some of the challenges of the vanilla javascript implementation:
+It solves some of the challenges of the vanilla JavaScript implementation:

 - Deal with browser compatibilities
 - Deal with the request of the images to render them into the canvas